A rare carved ebonised oak panel by the important architect-designer Thomas Jeckyll (1827-1881); mid-19th C.

 For further ref see “Thomas Jeckyll Architect and Designer” by Susan Weber Soros and Catherine Arbuthnott, chapter six.

-My thanks to John Renton, Collections Curator at the Norfolk Museum & Archaeology Services in Norwich and also to Helen Walch, Public Enterprises Manager of the Sandringham Estate for their assistance with the research information.
+My thanks to John Renton, Collections Curator at the Norfolk Museum & Archaeology Services in Norwich, Helen Walch, Public Enterprises Manager of the Sandringham Estate and Clive Lloyd of the Colonel Unthank's Norwich blog, for their assistance with the research information.